 R’ Moshe Feinstein (Igros Moshe OC 1:82) writes that if the medication itself tastes nice, then one should recite a beracha.
-R’ Ephraim Greenblatt (Rivevos Ephraim 4:54:39) writes that R’ Yosef Shalom Elyashiv held that if one mixed the medicine into something that tastes good, one would need to recite a beracha on it.
+Likewise, R’ Yosef Shalom Elyashiv (quoted in Rivevos Ephraim 4:54:39) maintained that if one mixed the medicine into something that tastes good, one would need to recite a beracha on it.

-R’ Dr. Avraham Avraham (Nishmas Avraham 204:1) writes that R’ Yehoshua Neuwirth (Shemiras Shabbos Kehilchasa 40:n191) held that one doesn’t recite a beracha upon taking medicine that has flavouring added to make it taste sweet since the main ingredient is bitter though R’ Ovadia Yosef (Yalkut Yosef 204:10:n10) held that one should recite a beracha.
-Similarly, R’ Shlomo Zalman Auerbach (quoted by R’ Dr. Avraham) held that one should recite a beracha on pills that are coated with sweeteners.
+There is a machlokes as to whether one recites a beracha upon taking medicine that has flavouring added to make it taste sweet.
+According to R’ Yehoshua Neuwirth (Shemiras Shabbos Kehilchasa 40:n231) one does not recite a beracha as the main ingredient is bitter, though R’ Ovadia Yosef (Yalkut Yosef OC 204:10:n10) held that one should recite a beracha (See Nishmat Avraham OC 204:1).
+Similarly, R’ Shlomo Zalman Auerbach (quoted by R’ Avraham Avraham) held that one should recite a beracha on pills that are coated with sweeteners.